vitorqb/addledger/README.md

-# HledgerAdd
+# AddLedger

-HledgerAdd is a Terminal User Interface (TUI) to help you add new entries on [hledger](https://hledger.org/).
+AddLedger is a Terminal User Interface (TUI) to help you add new entries on [hledger](https://hledger.org/).
 It's inspired in the amazing [hledger-iadd](https://github.com/hpdeifel/hledger-iadd).